josh146/josh146.github.io/content/posts/2014/pineapple-park.md

 He had a fair point.
 Nago was a 45 minute drive from OIST, more if you include peak hour traffic.

 But screw it.
-I'm not bypassing an opportunity to go to the mythical Pineapple park.
+I'm not bypassing an opportunity to go to the mythical Pineapple Park.

 "Easy.
 We'll hitchhike back!"